akeneo/magento2-connector-community/README.md

 Akeneo Connector for Magento 2 is a module that allows you to export your catalog data and structure from Akeneo PIM to Magento 2 through API calls.
 This version of the connector is designed to work with Akeneo PIM Community Edition.
 It could either work with Magento 2 Community Edition or Enterprise Edition.

-You can discover Akeneo Connector on the [Akeneo Marketplace](https://marketplace.akeneo.com/extension/akeneo-connector-magento-2-community-edition) or on the Magento Marketplace.
+You can discover Akeneo Connector on the [Akeneo Marketplace](https://marketplace.akeneo.com/extension/akeneo-connector-magento-2-community-edition) or on the [Magento Marketplace](https://marketplace.magento.com/akeneo-module-magento2-connector-community.html).

-> [PIMGento 2 API](https://github.com/Agence-DnD/PIMGento-2-API) becomes Akeneo Connector for Magento2!

 ### Documentation: